lawrencecyh/lawrencecyh.github.io/_posts/2017-07-24-eastcoasttrip.md

 Since I decided to work remotely from Google's NYC office at [111 Eighth Avenue][GoogleBuilding] for two days, I figured I might as well spend some time exploring the little surprises it has to offer.
 The first gem was this library on the fifth floor with some innocuous-looking bookshelves:
 ![closed](/res/blog/2017-07-23-east-coast/library_closed.jpg)

-Except they could rotate to reveal the secret nap rooms inside, just because why not?
+Except they could rotate to reveal the secret nap rooms inside.
+Again, just because why not?
 ![opened](/res/blog/2017-07-23-east-coast/library_opened.jpg)

-Next up, somebody thought it was a good idea to take out parts of the floors and make an atrium between the eighth and eleventh floors.
+Next up, somebody thought it was a good idea to take out parts of the floors and make an atrium between the eighth and tenth floors.
 Looks pretty good actually:
 ![interior](/res/blog/2017-07-23-east-coast/google_interior.jpg)
 Left: view from 8th floor.
 Above right: view from the 10th-floor couch I worked from.
 Bottom right: ludicrous cauliflower dish from the cafeteria at lunch.